 The College of Nursing uses the Health Sciences Placement Network (HSPNet) to manage all clinical placements.

 - Please read the information handout and Quick Reference Guide provided to access HSPnet.

 - Complete and sign the Consent Form and return it to your site, as advised in your Clinical Requirements letter.

 - Access HSPNet.

 Access to a Computer

 Access to information on demand at point-of-care is becoming a key component of health care practice.
 Students will be required to have a mobile device for use in the undergraduate program.
-We recommend Apple or Android devices; however, there are several other devices that will also work for the required software packages that students will use most often.

 U of S Course Tools (Blackboard)